sgoyanka10/Chest-X-Ray-Image-Analytics/README.md

 ## Chest-X-Ray-Image-Analytics

-In this project, I have tried to explore deep learning(transfer learning*) to automate detection of ailments from X-rays.
+In this project, I have explored deep learning(transfer learning*) to automate detection of ailments from X-rays.
 I have trained two models - a binary and a multi-class supervised model.

 1. ***pneumonia-detection-in-chest-xrays-using-transfer-learning.ipynb*** - Transfer learning to predict the probability of a chest x-ray having signs of pneumonia.
 Used python with Keras to develop the model.